Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

-- He begins to channel this as the Ring begins to take a hold of him.
+- He begins to channel this as the Ring starts digging its claws into him.
 Over the course of the second and third film, we see him gain tired, red bags under his eyes and his skin turn a deathly pale colour.
 During a fight with Sam, we see Frodo display a frenzied, almost feral, look in his eyes and begin to snarl in an all-too-familiar way...

 - The Psychotic Smirk that Frodo displays when he finally submits to the Ring.
 Similar to the flashback with Isildur in film one.

-- Older Than They Look: Despite being played by the youthful Elijah Wood (who was 20 at the time), Frodo is actually 33.
+- Older Than They Look: Despite being played by the youthful Elijah Wood (who was only 20 at the time), Frodo is actually 33.
 However, 33 Hobbit years is actually equivalent to a regular human's 21, so Wood wasn't too far off the mark.

 - Parental Abandonment: His parents drowned in the Brandywine River.
 This gets a lot less attention than it does in the books, but elements of it remain.

 - The Power of Friendship: Sam's loyalty is one of the few things that keeps Frodo going throughout the second and third film.